 Finally after more than a month of research and planning, we embarked on a Kyoto and Osaka family DIY vacation, with a side trip to visit Shirakawa-go in Gifu prefecture.
 This was our first visit to mainland Japan on a free-independent-traveler (FIT) leisurely pace utilising the impressive and superb Japanese transportation network, after gaining experience from a self-driven vacation to Okinawa 2 years back.

 Just 5-6 years ago, visiting Japan as FITs would have been a daunting task in view of the language barrier.
-But with Japan getting ever more traveller-friendly, modern technologies like GPS, Google Translate App on our Smartphone and assisted by various online travelogues, enjoying the land of the rising sun is getting much easier.
+With Japan getting ever more traveller-friendly, modern technologies like GPS, Google Translate App on Smartphone and inspiration from various online travelogues, enjoying a trip here is much easier.
 The itineraries and planning in this article are suitable for families with kids as well as couples.

 Brief insights on Kyoto, Osaka and Takayama.

 Osaka is the 3rd largest city with a population of 2.67m while Kyoto, is in 8th position with 1.47m.
-Kyoto does not have her own airport and is accessed by international visitors via Osaka, which has 2 airports – Osaka International Airport (mostly used for domestic flights) and Kansai International Airport (KIX).
+Kyoto does not have her own airport and is accessed via Kansai International Airport (KIX) for international travellers.
 In Osaka, you’ll find an interesting mix of cultural activities, modern architecture and vibrant nightlife while Kyoto is a more touristy destination and a cultural city.
 This is why accommodation and food tend to be more expensive here.
 Takayama, on the other hand, is a city in the mountainous Hida region of Gifu Prefecture and the gateway to the UNESCO World Heritage village of Shirakawago.

 Our Trip Route and Travel Tips